 The ability to build a wilderness survival shelter is one of the most critical survival skills you can possess.
 Being stranded outdoors can be lethal without the ability to protect yourself from the elements.
 Shelter provides you protection from the elements: rain/snow, wind, cold, and beating sun.
 An effective shelter also provides a huge psychological boost and a sense of security.

 There are few skills that are as universal as building a fire.
 From remote Afghani villagers who have never seen a cell phone to the most Gucci’d-out backpackers, the fundamentals of building a fire don’t change much.
 It comes as a surprise to me when I encounter individuals who can’t build a fire…even though I encounter them with some regularity.
-This post is going to take a very deep dive (13,000 words and 70 photos, or about 6-8 times longer than the average article here) into how to build a fire.
+This post is going to take a very deep dive (13,000 words and 70+ photos) into how to build a fire.

 My girlfriend and I have been doing a good bit of hiking lately.
 I am always interested in what we can do to improve our chances of survival if something were to go wrong.
 On our last hike I was thinking about wilderness predator defense.
 This article will cover some general principles regardless of what predators you may encounter, as well as a little specific advice here and there.